mixpanel/docs/pages/docs/access-security/single-sign-on/okta.md

 - **Push User Deactivation:** Deactivating the user or removing the user from the application through Okta will deactivate the user in Mixpanel (or delete the account if specified).
 - **Reactivate Users:** Reassigning a previously unassigned user to the application will reactivate the user's account in Mixpanel.

+Please note the following when provisioning users from Okta to Mixpanel with SCIM:
-Note that a new users provisioned from Okta will be automatically added as an Organization Member.
-You will need to provision other Organization Roles to users within the Mixpanel product.
-You will not be able to set the user's Organization Role and Project access within Okta.
+- New users provisioned from Okta will be automatically added as an Organization Member.
+- You will need to provision other [Organization Roles](https://docs.mixpanel.com/docs/orgs-and-projects/roles-and-permissions#organization-roles) to users within the Mixpanel product.
+- You will not be able to set the user's Organization Role and Project access within Okta.

+You can also provision Groups of users in Azure to Mixpanel [Teams](/docs/orgs-and-projects/roles-and-permissions#teams) with SCIM.
+- Use the same name for the Group in Azure as the Team in Mixpanel.
+- In the Mixpanel Team, set the Organization Role and access to projects for the group of users.
+- You will not be able to provision Organization Role and Project access for the Group within Azure.

+Note that it is advised you turn on **IDP Managed Access** if you are using SCIM Provisioning.
+Otherwise, Okta and Mixpanel might fall out of sync.

 #### Configuration Setup